corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 ### Stellaris Bugs

 Demoted rulers with very long names that also contain a period `.` may cause error logs when the Leader screen is open.
 It seems related to the font re-coloring in the "former ruler" name affix.
 Don't leave the Leader window open for long periods of time or you will generate a very large error log file.

-When cloning a leader and changing them from a species class without gender to a species class with gender (or vice versa) the Leader screen interface breaks.
-The Leader screen does not hide the replaced leader or correctly show their replacement until the player manually recruits a new leader.

 ## Changelog